scrollodex/hugo-bi/content/submit.md

 **What if I meet only 1 or 2 of the above criteria, but am really very bi-friendly?
 Can I still sign up to be listed in the directory?"**

 Not yet.
 What you should do first is to **educate yourself further** about the specific issues and concerns of the bisexual community, so that you are more qualified to meet its needs.
 Read some **books or articles** on bisexuality, go to some **events or workshops** on bisexuality - and then come back and sign up!
-If you aren't sure where to find such resources, contact Geri at geriweitzman@gmail.com and she'll be happy to make some suggestions.
+If you aren't sure where to find such resources, contact bifriendlyprofessionals@gmail.com and we'll be happy to make some suggestions.

 **Do I need to be bisexual to be listed in this directory?**